 near the middle long part of the bone, or in the bone near part of the ankle.
 (A fracture

-but its pieces still line up correctly.
+its pieces still line up correctly.
 In other types of fractures, the injury moves

-the bone fragments out of alignment.
+the bone fragments out of position.

 If you fracture your tibia or fibula, you might need ORIF to bring your bones back

 into place and help them heal.
-During an “open reduction,” orthopedic surgeons reposition
+During an open reduction, orthopedic surgeons reposition

 Why might I need a tibia/fibula fracture open reduction and internal fixation?